This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 We stopped in at the Fredericksburg Brewing Company, the oldest brewpub in Texas for lunch.

 Again, I wouldn’t rave about it.
 My German potato skins came out cold and the beer was just okay.
-We only had one beer though, so not a fair judgement.
+We only had one beer though, so not a fair judgment.

 It was made famous by these lines in a Waylon Jennings song: